 Stay at home parents protect themselves by maintaining their income potential and marketability.
 There are a variety of ways to go about this.

 Stay at home parents could work part-time to keep up on their skills.
-Even a few hours a week or month can keep them in the game.
+A job-sharing role or even a few hours of work a week or month can keep them in the game.
 Or they could take on small projects from home when possible.

 Maintain Professional Skills and Licensure